gilbertw1/drop/doc/drop.1.md

 --filename-strategy *STRATEGY*
 : Strategy used to rename files when uploading to Amazon S3.
 Valid values are exact, append, replace.
-Exact uses the exact filename, append will append a random string to the end, and replace will replace the filename with a random string [default: append]
+Exact uses the exact filename, append will append a random string to the end, prepend will prepend a random string, and replace will replace the filename with a random string
+  [default: prepend]

 -h, --help
 : Prints help information